johnv02139/sanka/README.md

 you should use mine instead of anything else.
 I simply like this language.
 The syntax and the details and the philosophy all work for me.
 If you like it too, that's great.
 If not, that's fine too.

+_[jv] if you like writing this, that's great.  if you think it serves no purpose and should be removed, that's fine too_

 ## Syntax